mifhud/copy-for-context/README.md

 - Copies contents of all open tabs as markdown
 - Useful for sharing your entire working context

-### 🎯 Copy Selected File for Context
+### 🎯 Copy Selected Files for Context
 - Right-click any tab title or use Command Palette
-- Alternative way to copy the currently selected tab file as markdown
+- Opens a quick pick menu to select which open files to copy
+- Allows selective copying from all open tabs

 ### 🏗️ Copy Folder Structure Only
 - Right-click on any folder in the Explorer